fscm/packer-vagrant-debian/README.md

 vagrant up
 ```

 This box is available for multiple providers.
-See the table bellow to find out
+See the table below to find out
 how to run a specific provider.

 |  provider  |  command                               |